Useful links to ringing-related organisations.

 History of the Group

 Rob Cockbain and Graham Thomason, both still active members of the Group, originally formed a ringing partnership in 1954.
-Later, at the suggestion of Bob Spencer, then Head of the Ringing Scheme at the BTO, this was transformed into a ringing group, and the MRG was born.
+A few years later, at the suggestion of Bob Spencer, then Head of the Ringing Scheme at the BTO, this was transformed into a ringing group, and the MRG was born.
 The name 'Merseyside' was intended to reflect the Group's area of operations, around the Mersey, and not to mean the specific area that became a county in the 1974 reorganisation of local government.

 2014 Annual Report free to download here.